Emergent Bell Phase in an Electro-Nanomechanical Quantum Simulator

-As the inter-tube interaction is turned on, i.e. $V \neq 0$, the spectrum of the system changes significantly.
+As the inter-tube interaction is turned on, i.e., $V \neq 0$, the spectrum of the system changes significantly.
 Direct diagonalisation shows a new GS configuration emerging between the Mott and the Paired state, which breaks the symmetry within each tube and correlates the electronic states of the two nanotubes.
 It corresponds to a superposition of the (four) lowest energy degenerate electronic states:

 In the Fock occupation basis, the above states correspond to $ \ket{M}\equiv \ket{1,1,1,1};\ \ket{P}\equiv \ket{0,2,2,0};\ \ket{ I^l}\equiv \ket{1,2,1,0}$ and $\ket{I^r}\equiv \ket{0,1,2,1}$ (see Fig. \ref{fig:schematic}).
-The structure of $\ket{GS}_{AB}$ is now a highly entangled electronic state between all lowest energy configurations.
+The structure of $\ket{GS}_{\scriptscriptstyle \mathcal{AB}}$ is now a highly entangled electronic state between all lowest energy configurations.
 As previously mentioned, when the coupling strength is sufficiently high, phonons on each tube induce an effective attractive electron-electron interaction that favours the formation of electron pairs.
 However, this configuration is energetically penalised by the inter-tube Coulomb repulsion and the on-site potential.
-Stability is reached when electrons are in a superposition of states with an average double occupation of one (see Eq.(4)).
+Stability is achieved when electrons are in a superposition of states with a single double occupation on average (see Eq.(4)).
 Since the (unitary) LF transformation commutes with the Coulomb interaction, this superposition state corresponds to the true GS of the system at \(t = 0\), where effectively phonons mediate an attractive electron-electron interaction. \\

-\textit{Finite tunnelling regime--} For $t\neq 0$, the GS of the system must be obtained numerically.
+\textit{Finite tunneling regime --} For $t\neq 0$, the GS of the system must be obtained numerically.
 However, this is challenging given the large size of the phononic Hilbert space.
 To address this issue, one can restrict the analysis to the so-called \emph{single-mode approximation}, where instead of the infinite sum of mode frequencies $\omega_\mu$, only the lowest mode ($\mu =1$) is considered.
 This approach has already been validated in the single-CNT case \cite{bhattacharya_phonon-induced_2021}.